 (d) the bain-marie table and/or final presentation, if in the cooking, it should be placed close to the rotisserie and the fryers.

 (e) the space required between the work surface and the kitchen equipment should be minimal but sufficient to open the ovens of the stoves, steamer drawers, etc.

 If you anticipate traffic If the space is too heavy and/or the trolley is too small, a space of 1.05 mt to 1.20 mt.

-(f) all equipment producing vapours, smoke and heat must be ventilated by exhaust hood.
+(f) all equipment producing vapors, smoke and heat must be ventilated by an exhaust hood.

 (g) any equipment that is placed against a wall must have sufficient separation space for cleaning; 0.30 mt to 0.60 mt is recommended.

-(h) the plate warmer is usually located in front of the centre of cooking; however, it has been directly related to the area of final presentation and dispatch.
+(h) the plate warmer is usually located in front of the center of cooking; however, it has been directly related to the area of final presentation and dispatch.